MicroControleurMonde/RP2040_GPS_NMEA/README.md

 [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) (Wikipedia)

-<u>Set of micro-python tools to decode the different types of NMEA sentences provided by a GPS chip.</u>
+### Set of micro-python tools to decode the different types of NMEA sentences provided by a GPS chip.

 ### **REMINDER**:
  **NMEA sentences are not vendor specific**, which means that these tools will work with any GPS chipset as long as it is properly connected to your MCU.